-Split Example 3: On Fiona's Drink Phase, she reveals Elven Wine with a Chaser of Gnomish Inspirational Ale (From RDI 3 - Gain 2 Alcohol Content, draw 2 cards).
-She then plays "Come, my friend, sit and drink with me!" to split the Drink with Gerki.
-Fiona and Gerki each gain 3 Alcohol Content and draw 1 card.
+Split Example 3: On Fleck's Drink Phase, he reveals Elven Wine with a Chaser of Gnomish Inspirational Ale (From RDI 3 - Gain 2 Alcohol Content, draw 2 cards).
+He then plays "I do so hate to drink alone..." to split the Drink with Dimli.
+Fleck and Dimli each gain 3 Alcohol Content and draw 1 card.